Wang Chuanfu: Politics

 Wang Chuanfu is a member of the Chinese Communist Party (CCP).

 In February 2025, Wang was among tech sector leaders to meet with General Secretary of the CCP Xi Jinping at the Great Hall of the People.
-Along with Ren Zhengfei and Lei Jun, Wang sat directly in front of Xi, in seats honoring their respective company's contributions as national champions.
+Along with Ren Zhengfei, Wang sat directly in front of Xi, in seats honoring their respective company's contributions as national champions.

 Personal life

 Wang is married and lives in Shenzhen.